Skip to content

 Ransomware Targeting Tax Practices

 Small and mid-size tax practices are frequent ransomware targets because they hold dense concentrations of high-value personal data with often-limited security resources.
 A successful ransomware attack on a tax firm can encrypt every client file at once, with recovery timelines measured in days or weeks during the period when clients need their returns filed.
+Our guide on ransomware protection strategies covers the specific defenses that matter most during the filing season window.

 2026 WISP Compliance Requirement

-Tax Software Security Checklist for Filers
+Tax Software Security Checklist for Individual Filers

-- Use a personal device on a secured, private Wi-Fi network
+• File only from a personal device on a secured, private Wi-Fi network

 IRS and FTC Security Requirements: What the Law Actually Requires